mugen13lue/Four-in-a-Row/README.md

 # FOUR-IN-A-ROW

 If you hate how small the 7x7 board is for four in a row because there isn't enough spaces to make enough moves to win then try this LARGE SCALE FOUR IN A ROW OUT!
 This is a 21x21 four-in a row Game.
+You will know have the space of 9 7x7 boards in order to beat your friends!

-###### Instructions to run on IntelliJIdEA ######
+###### Instructions to run on IntelliJ IdEA ######

 Create a new Java project.
 You will not need to select any special libraries/features or to use any template.
 Add the .java source files to the project.
 This is most directly done via a graphical interface by selecting and dragging (or copying, if you prefer) the files to the src directory (folder) in the IntelliJ project view.